gakalmar/Notes/14_OOP with C#.md

     - **Dynamic:** You create data and the tpye is defined later, based on it's content (Javascript, Python)
     - **Static:** You need to define the type of the data when you create it (C, C++, C#, Java)

-- C# is an object-oriented programming language.
-The four basic principles of object-oriented programming contribute to writing more testable, flexible, and maintainable code, and they are:
-    - **Abstraction**
-        - Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.
-(Contract -> Concretion)
-        - Representing the problem domain with a simplified model (The process of creating an `instance` is called **instantiation**.)
-        - eg. creating a `Class` that represents a `car`

-        - `abstract` is not the same as **Abstraction**! (see later with method Anatomy)

-    - **Encapsulation**
-        - The process of bundling related data and methods into a type is called encapsulation, and it makes code easier to organize and reuse. (?) ***Which definition is the correct one?***
-        - eg.: Creating a `Class` with **members**, **properties** and **methods**

-        - Hiding the internal state and functionality of an object and only allowing access through a public set of functions.
-        - Allowing access to its properties through a public set of functions
-        - eg.: `public` vs `private` access, or by creating a `readonly` collection

-    - **Inheritance**
-        - Ability to create new abstractions based on existing abstractions
-        - we can inherit from only 1 class, but from multiple interfaces
-        - eg.: `car` superclass is used to create `electricCar` sub-class:

-    - **Polymorphism**
-        - Ability to implement inherited properties or methods in different ways across multiple abstractions
-        - types
-            - static polymorphism (=overloading based on constructor's parameters)
-            - dynamic polymorphism (=overwriting using `virtual`)
-        - eg.: `Chef` class has a `virtual` function called `MakeSpecialDish()`, which its sub-class can `overwrite` and define a different function body for the same signature

 - What is **.NET** ?
     - a framework (=a set of tools and libraries) developed & maintained by Microsoft
     - Besides the libraries that support these use cases, the platform also includes: